 \section{Experiments}

-In this section, we conduct comprehensive experiments to verify the effectiveness of Sub-AT in resolving the overfitting of both single-step AT and multi-step AT.
-We first demonstrate that our Sub-AT can successfully resolve the catastrophic overfitting and achieve the \emph{state-of-the-art} robustness performance in single-step AT.
-Then we show that after obtaining the subspace, Sub-AT can allow training with larger steps and larger radius, which further improves the robustness and obtains a comparable robustness performance against multi-step AT with significant computational advantages.
-Finally, we apply Sub-AT to mitigate the robust overfitting in multi-step AT and show that leveraging the subspace, weak single-step AT can achieve even better robustness than multi-step AT, revealing the underestimated potential of single-step AT.
+In this section, we conduct comprehensive experiments to verify the effectiveness of Sub-AT in resolving the overfitting of both single-step and multi-step AT.
+We first demonstrate that Sub-AT successfully resolves catastrophic overfitting and achieves state-of-the-art robustness performance in single-step AT.
+Then we show that after obtaining the subspace, Sub-AT allows larger steps and larger radius, which further improves the robustness.
+Finally, we apply Sub-AT to mitigate robust overfitting in multi-step AT and show that leveraging the subspace, weak single-step AT is able to achieve even better robustness than multi-step AT, revealing the great potential of single-step AT.